-One way mirror film, also known as two way mirror film, or privacy film, can be applied to glass to turn it into a one way mirror.
+One way mirror film, also known as two way mirror film or privacy film, is applied to glass to turn it into a one way mirror.
 One way mirror film provides a high level of privacy during the day on homes and offices, and is also used to create infinity mirrors and observation rooms.
 It’s available in standard size rolls which are easily cut to fit your window with a blade or scissors.

 We’re often asked, “what’s the difference between films found at my local store and one way mirror film?”
 Regular mirror films are too transparent to provide a person with around the clock privacy and they do not have the level reflectivity needed to achieve that goal.
-One way mirror film is the perfect option to achieve total privacy, around the clock, due to it’s high levels of reflectivity and it’s transparency.
+One way mirror film is much better at achieving total privacy due to it’s high level of reflectivity and low transparency.